 Getting from Wanaka to Cardrona

 Cardrona is a 40-minute drive from Wanaka via Cardrona Valley Road and Skifield Road.
 You can easily rent a car in Wanaka and drive yourself.
-There is plenty of parking at the top however you will have to drive the final 14 kilometers on an unsealed road.
+There is plenty of parking at the top, however you will have to drive the final 14 kilometers (8.7 mi) on an unsealed road.
 You will also need to carry snow chains (and know how to use them) in case the road conditions become poor.

-If you’re worried about driving the last 14 kilometers (8.7 miles) on the unsealed steep road up to the ski field, you can park at the bottom and take a shuttle from there.
-Just park at the Pine Trees Carpark and catch one of the shuttles up to the ski field.
-Shuttle departure times are 8:30 am, 9 am, 10 am, 1 pm, and 3 pm.
+If you’re worried about driving this, you can also park at the bottom at the Pine Trees Carpark and catch one of the shuttles up to the ski field.
+You can catch shuttles up at 8:30 am, 9:00 am, 9:30 am, and 10:30 am, and catch a shuttle back down at 14:30 pm, 15:30 pm, 16:00 pm, and 16:15 pm.

-You can also catch a bus to Cardrona from Wanaka.
-Cardrona Alpine Resort offers daily shuttles from Wanaka to Cardrona.
-There are three convenient pick-up points throughout Wanaka.
-The bus leaves Wanaka daily at 8:00 am and returns at 4:30 pm.
-It operates throughout the entire ski season until October 10.
-This bus must be booked in advance otherwise you do risk missing out.
-It costs $35 NZD for a return trip per adult and $30 NZD per child.
+This bus operates throughout the entire ski season until October 9th.
+This bus must be booked in advance, otherwise you do risk missing out.
+It costs $40 NZD for a return trip per adult and $35 NZD per child.

 Ski passes and prices at Cardrona